|

 it comes to fly fishing for trout most people seem very happy

-the fish are closer?
-Short range fly casting is an essential part
+when the fish are closer?
+Short range fly casting is an essential

-of a fly fisher's repertoire however; it seems this is an area
+part of a fly fisher's repertoire however; it seems this is

 More>>>